Ultimo-Software-Solutions/DevelopmentBlog/Blogs/Bicep/Bicep.md

 # Dry run Bicep to predict changes

-There is a built-in function to predict changes that will be made if you deploy the template.
+There is a built-in function to predict the changes that will be made if you deploy the template.
 To do this, use the what-if option.
 ```
 > az deployment sub what-if --location $location --template-file $bicepFile --parameters $parameterFile
 ```